TritonDataCenter/rfd/rfd/0067/README.md

 - Ensure the system can handle multiple headnodes.
 - Ensure the system isn't dependent on the headnode hostname being exactly "headnode".
-- Tooling and docs to update the "headnode" hostname to "headnode0".
-- Tooling and docs to convert a CN to a headnode (assigning hostname "headnode1" and "headnode2").
+- Tooling and docs to convert a CN to a secondary headnode
 - Change default headnode setup to use "headnode0" as the hostname.
-  Note: Using this "headnodeN" host naming shouldn't be a requirement, but will be the default used by provided tooling.
-- CNAPI ServerUpdate support to change a headnode's hostname.
-CNAPI-686
+- Whatever syncing or data backup between headnodes that is required.

 # M1: secondary headnode recovery